 In keeping with the values of Chautauqua, each issue has four sections: Life of the Spirit, Life in Art, Life Lessons, and Life at Play.
 To recognize the younger members of our community, we also publish the work of writers aged 12 to 18.
 These are identified as Young Voices in the journal.

 Production is a joint effort.
 In 2007, the Writers’ Center and Department of Education at Chautauqua Institution partnered with the Department of Creative Writing at the University of North Carolina Wilmington.
 Each year a group of graduate and undergraduate students work as members of the editorial team.
 They read and discuss submissions, fact check and edit, search for art, and participate in the artistic process of building a book.

 For readers who are interested in knowing more about the Writers’ Center, please visit the website: http://chq.org/season/literary-arts/writers-center.
-If you would like to support the Writers’ Center or the journal, consider joining the Chautauqua Literary Arts Friends or making a donation to the Chautauqua Trust Fund at the University of North Carolina Wilmington.
-All donations to this trust fund are used to support students wanting to visit Chautauqua Institution and help to defer the cost for them to attend the annual Association of Writers and Writing Programs conference.
-(Please indicate your donation is for the UNCW Chautauqua Trust Fund).
+If you would like to support the Writers’ Center or the journal, consider joining the Chautauqua Literary Arts Friends.

 The Chautauqua vision provides meaningful literature for readers of all ages and backgrounds.
 Please join us by purchasing a back issue or reading our online issues today.